huntzhan/clidoc/README.md

 # Requirements

-The project is developed in C++11 with CMake.
+The project is developed in C++11.
 Known supported compilers:

-* boost.
 * g++ 4.8.2 and higher.
 * clang 3.3 and higher.

+User should use CMake to build the project.
+Boost is necessary for building.

 # Documentation